hucancode/hucancode/src/posts/oni-training-2023.md

 ### Break Up

+At the beginning of the year, when holiday sprit is still in the air, my girlfriend broke up with me.
+What a great way to start a year!
 She was my first love.
-I loved her, it was hurtful, but I’m glad I got over it.
-It cost me 6 months to learn how stupid and immature I am.
-I am grateful I still have some good friends, just a few, but good friends indeed.
+I loved her, I can accept the truth that it was over.
+As an engineer I research when I am in doubt.
+I read books, I did a reflection and eventually learned how stupid and immature I am.
+Hurtful, depression, self loathe.
+Lucky for me I still have some good friends during the hard times, just a few, but good friends indeed.
 Good friends are hard to come by, if you have one, treat them well, cherish them, invite them for a drink, buy them a gift on their birthday!

 <img class="w-1/2 md:w-1/3 mx-auto" alt="heart broken" src="oni-training-2023/Heartbroken-amico.svg" />

 ### Linux and Vim

+I reached out and found my people.
+Installed `Arch` from scratch so I can safely says `I use Arch btw`.
+Learned a lot of new programming concepts last year thanks to Linux and Open Source community.
 I learned the important lesson about how a tiny, simple thing can improve my life greatly.
 If you have not used `vim` I would highly recommend learning it.
 It is a command line tool, it is ugly by default, but powerful.
-Not everyone needs lightning fast text editing skill, but trust me, it is worth a try.

 $$
 \text{Beauty fades, but power lasts forever}\\